keptn-contrib/servicenow-service/usecase/README.md

 ![servicenow workflow view](./assets/servicenow-workflow-view.png)

-You can then check the keptn bridge and check that keptn received the configuration change event:
+You can then go to the [keptn bridge] and check that keptn received the configuration change event:

 ![servicenow keptn bridge](./assets/servicenow-keptn-bridge.png)

-To finalize, check the `ItemsController` service in the `production` stage in Dynatrace after keptn has finished running the deployment and view the newly created events:
+To finalize, check the `ItemsController` service in the `production` stage in Dynatrace after keptn has finished running the deployment and view the newly created events, you will also notive that the open problem on dynatrace should automatically close after Dynatrace sees that the ItemsController service is behaving as expected.

 ![servicenow dynatrace events](./assets/servicenow-dynatrace-events.png)

-In ServiceNow you can take a look at the System Log > All to verify which actions have been executed.
-You should be able to see some logs on the execution of the Keptn demo workflow as shown in the screenshot:

 ## Troubleshooting